 The Operating Budget for the fiscal year shall have a 25% contingency on all position expenses and event position expenses, as outlined in the Chart of Accounts.

-The preliminary Operating Budget shall be made available on the EngSoc website a minimum of one week before it is brought to council.
-This allows time for feedback and questions to be sent to the Director of Finance before the final budget is compiled.

 The final Operating Budget shall be made available on the EngSoc website and sent out to the Council list a minimum of 48 hours before the vote.
 No changes can be made to the budget after this point unless a formal amendment is made at Council.
 This allows all society members adequate time to review the budget before it is approved.
 The previous year’s Actuals and upcoming year’s Operating Budget shall be presented to Council at the first Council after the summer.

 The Operating Budget shall include all anticipated revenues and expenses for the fiscal year.
 This will include an estimated total summer spending amount, described below in ϴ.B.3.12.